How to Describe a Career Break Gap In Your Resume

 The decision to return to work shouldn’t get derailed at the first step: updating your resume.
 Many job seekers aren’t sure how to present time off from a full-time career while raising a family, caring for an aging parent, or not working in your area of expertise for other reasons, such as military service.
 So how do you address the time off so employers focus on your potential and not the gap?

 First off, there’s good news.
 Career gaps are becoming more common.
-Between shutdowns related to the coronavirus, recognition of the importance of family caregiver roles, and the reality that businesses face downturns, organizations are more accepting that the best candidates may not have smooth, linear career journeys.
+Between COVID-19’s ongoing impact on so many careers, recognition from employers of the importance of family caregiver roles, and the reality that businesses face downturns, organizations are more accepting that the best candidates may not have smooth, linear career journeys.

 Don’t hide it.
 Employers notice career gaps on resumes, especially if you have been out of work for several years.
 But a career break shouldn’t be a career breaker™!
 The key is to present your career gap honestly, so your aptitude and attitude shine through.